The Shippensburg University Foundation Unrestricted Endowment

 Today’s students need an education that prepares them for the world.
 We hope to establish endowed funds to strengthen international programs at Shippensburg University.
 These funds will support students undertaking study abroad programs, increase global and intercultural offerings, and ultimately enrich and diversify the campus environment.

-Wood Honors Program Endowment
+Wood Honors College Endowment